fomightez/methods_in_yeast_genetics/yeast_growth_planner/README.md

 Press that button above to start.

-Yeast Growth Planner - A tool that performs calculations that aid in growing yeast suitable for use in experiments.
+Yeast Growth Planner - A tool that performs calculations that aid in growing yeast suitable for use in experiments or for calculating doubling time.
 ===========================================================

 For those not interested in the code behind this but just want to quickly get a value, I'd suggest the web version of this tool [COMING SOON here, POSSIBLY??](UPDATE WHEN DONE).